alecrabbit/php-wcwidth/doc/usage.md

 echo UnicodeVersion::get(); // 14.0.0
 ```

-If, for some reason, you need to reset current version to `null`, use `UnicodeVersion::reset()` method.
+In case you need to reset the current version to `null` for any specific reason, you can achieve this by utilizing the
+`UnicodeVersion::reset()` method.
 ```php
 use AlecRabbit\WcWidth\UnicodeVersion;

 UnicodeVersion::reset();
 ```

-> Note: The package suggests to install `ext-mbstring` but it's implied that it is already installed or some polyfill is used.
+> The package recommends installing `ext-mbstring`, although it assumes that this extension is either already installed
+> or that a suitable polyfill is being used.